joshj55/GNSS2CHORDS/README.md

 ## Introduction

-This is the README file with information and instructions for the suite of scripts used to access UNAVCO Real-Time Data streams and upload parsed data to the online cybertool CHORDS.
-You can find additional CHORDS documentation in this repository or from the main [CHORDS documentation](https://earthcubeprojects-chords.github.io/chords-docs/)
+This is the README file with information and instructions for the suite of scripts used to access UNAVCO real-time data streams and upload parsed data to the online cybertool CHORDS.
+You can find additional CHORDS documentation in this repository or from the main [CHORDS documentation](https://earthcubeprojects-chords.github.io/chords-docs/).

 Creators: 1.
 Josh Jones, 1.
 D. Sarah Stamps, 2.
 Charles Martin
 Institutions: 1.
 Virginia Tech, Blacksburg, VA.
 2. UCAR, Boulder, CO.
-Date last modified: 18 Dec 2020
+Date last modified: 13 Jan 2021

 The following are the scripts provided and required for the package GNSS2CHORDS.
 These scripts require Python2.7 to run.